-This page contains a table that organizes the names and publication dates of Bioenergy Technologies Office (BETO) key research and development portfolio documents, providing succinct descriptions of each document.
+This page contains a table that organizes the names and publication dates of the U.S. Department of Energy (DOE) Bioenergy Technologies Office (BETO) key research and development portfolio documents, providing succinct descriptions of each document.
 Scroll to the Key Publications table below and read the descriptions to find the publication that best fits your needs.

-To access the full list of publications, visit the BETO Publication and Product Library.
+To access the full list of BETO publications, visit the DOE Office of Scientific and Technical Information website.
 The library contains all BETO publications and highlights the most recent and most popular ones.
 Use the search function to find publications based on title, description, file name, and keyword(s).

 |Publication Name||Description||Date of Publication|

 The U.S. Department of Energy’s Bioenergy Technologies Office (BETO) works with industry, academia, and our national laboratory partners on a balanced portfolio of research in biomass feedstocks and conversion technologies.
 Through research and development efforts geared toward innovative technologies, BETO is helping transform the nation's renewable and abundant biomass resources into cost competitive, high-performance biofuels, bioproducts, and biopower.